A truly "global" major experience

 Please note: students who are choosing the advanced language option for their one additional year should know that the courses they choose for this area very likely will need to be petitioned (see the petitions section for more information on how to do this), but as long as the course is labeled as advanced and/or is taught in that language and is upper division, it counts for this area.

-Yes - we have a document (linked here) that outlines the current information for each language taught at UCSB - which classes count towards the "quarter 6" part of the requirement, which classes count towards the "one additional year" part of the requirement through either the "advanced in the same language" or "beginning in a different language" option - as well as some options if you are trying to take courses elsewhere (at a community college, at a different college, on a study abroad program, etc.)
+We have a document (linked here) that outlines the current information for each language taught at UCSB - which classes count towards the "quarter 6" part of the requirement, which classes count towards the "one additional year" part of the requirement through either the "advanced in the same language" or "beginning in a different language" option - as well as some options if you are trying to take courses elsewhere (at a community college, at a different college, on a study abroad program, etc.)

 The document is a set of Google Slides - plan to scroll through the slides until you get to the language you're looking for.
 You'll also notice there is a slide at the end of the document for options related to using a language not taught at UCSB for this requirement, especially if you are a native speaker.